nghttp2/nghttp2/README.rst

 The following packages are needed to build the library:

 * pkg-config >= 0.20
+* zlib >= 1.2.3

+To build and run the unit test programs, the following packages are
+needed:

+* cunit >= 2.1

 To build and run the example programs, the following packages are
 needed: